 This one may seem obvious, but pits of any kind (peach, avocado, cherry, etc.) are entirely too hard to be handled by disposal blades.
 At the very least it will dull them, it will probably cause them to work improperly, and it might even break them.
 Once again, pits go in the trash

 Harsh chemicals can actually eat through pipes, and definitely put excessive wear on your disposal and drain lines.
 If you would like to clean off your blades, ice cubes and a little bit of soap will both clean and sharpen them!
+In fact, it’s highly recommended that homeowners avoid chemicals altogether, as noted by these Tulsa plumbers.

 The final item on this list is paint.
 There is a huge temptation by homeowners to pour unused paint down your drains, or at least clean off your brush in the sink.
 This is a very bad idea, as the paint will eventually dry and coat the insides of your pipes and garbage disposal, once again leading to blockage and breakage.